2026ICML4414/CLIP-Tricks-You/README.md

 ## Model Zoo

-We use the official open-source pretrained checkpoints released by [GLaMM](https://github.com/mbzuai-oryx/groundingLMM).
+We use the official pretrained checkpoints released by [GLaMM](https://github.com/mbzuai-oryx/groundingLMM).
-Please refer to the [documentation](https://github.com/mbzuai-oryx/groundingLMM/blob/main/docs/model_zoo.md) and download the `GLaMM-RefSeg` checkpoint.
+Please refer to the [documentation](https://github.com/mbzuai-oryx/groundingLMM/blob/main/docs/model_zoo.md) to download the `GLaMM-RefSeg` checkpoint and place it in `checkpoints/`.
-If you plan to fine-tune LiteLVLM, please additionally download the `GLaMM-GranD-Pretrained` checkpoint.
+For fine-tuning LiteLVLM, please additionally download the `GLaMM-GranD-Pretrained` checkpoint.

 ## Evaluation